use-inkubator/Ecosystem-Grants/applications/Solink.md

 #### Concrete Usage Scenarios:
 The open-source template provides immediate value through reusable components, integration patterns, and configuration setups that eliminate weeks of trial-and-error development.
 Teams can fork the repository, customize the CRUD contract for their specific use case (NFT marketplace, DeFi protocol, governance system), and deploy with confidence knowing the Ethereum tooling integration is production-tested.
 Educational institutions and bootcamps can use it as a teaching resource, while hackathon participants can rapidly prototype cross-ecosystem dApps.
 #### Measurable Ecosystem Benefits:
-This infrastructure multiplies development efficiency across the ecosystem - instead of each team independently solving Ethereum integration challenges, they can build upon proven foundations.
+This infrastructure multiplies development efficiency across the ecosystem, instead of each team independently solving Ethereum integration challenges, they can build upon proven foundations.
 It validates ink!'s Solidity ABI compatibility through real-world usage, encourages broader adoption by reducing technical barriers, and establishes best practices that benefit all future ink! + Ethereum integrations.
 The template essentially transforms ink!'s interoperability features from documentation into actionable developer infrastructure.

 ### Project Details

-We expect the teams to already have a solid idea about the project expected final state.
-Therefore, we ask the teams to submit (where relevant):
+We expect the teams to already have a solid idea about the project expected finl state.
 ####  Data models / API specifications of the core functionality
 ##### Core CRUD Contract Interface:
 ```rust